We've independently reviewed this article to make sure it's as accurate as we can make it.

 Cut out some insulation to affix in front of the main panel.
 Although crude, it’s 10x more effective at blocking out noise.

 Obviously you can only keep this on when your ac is off.
 There’s no real way to block out the noise when the AC is on – since it needs access to that outside air in order to work.
+There are some DIY solutions, but we don’t recommend them as you may damage your unit.
+Instead, it’s best to contact a professional.

 How to Keep A Window Air Conditioner Running